runemalm/OpenDDD.NET/docs/gettingstarted.rst

 It's up to you to decided which would be best to use in each of your cases.

-In the example below, the ``VerifyEmailException.AlreadyVerified()`` exception is used, but it could also have been implemented using the generic ``DomainException.InvariantViolation("Email is already verified.")`` exception.
+In the example below, the ``VerifyEmailException.AlreadyVerified()`` exception is used, but it could also have been implemented using the generic ``DomainException.InvariantViolation("Email is already verified.")`` exception, (with a custom message sent as argument).

 Example exception::

-    using DDD.Domain.Model.Error;
+    using OpenDDD.Domain.Model.Error;
     using DomainError = Domain.Model.Error.DomainError;

     namespace Domain.Model.User